bitwarden/helm-charts/charts/self-host/README.md

 Alternatively, you can create the storage provider via the `rawManifets.preInstall` section of `my-values.yaml`.

-Review the [CSI Driver for Amazon EFS GitHub page](https://github.com/kubernetes-sigs/aws-efs-csi-driver) for further information on thses settings.
+Review the [CSI Driver for Amazon EFS GitHub](https://github.com/kubernetes-sigs/aws-efs-csi-driver) page for further information on these settings.
 After the storage class has been created, set the storage class name in `my-values.yaml`:

 ```yaml
 sharedStorageClassName: shared-storage